-The application site is the same as the 2017 consents.
-However the principle matter for consideration now is the demolition of 42-46 Thomas Street to allow for the 2017 consents to be implemented.
-The principle of redevelopment has already been considered acceptable.
-In the Report, any reference to the wider Development Site refers to the 2017 consents rather than just the newly listed 42-46 to which this application specifically relates.
-The wider Site is occupied by a collection of buildings, forming half a city block owned by the applicant.
-The properties lie within the Smithfield Conservation Area.
+The principle matter for consideration is the demolition of 42-46 Thomas Street to allow the 2017 consent to be implemented.
+In this Report, any reference to the wider Site refers to the 2017 consent rather than the listed 42-46 to which this application relates.
+The properties are in the Smithfield Conservation Area.

-The following listed buildings are part of the setting of the site: 31-35 Thomas Street: Grade II; 36 and 38 Back Turner Street: Grade II; 40 and 42 Back Turner Street: Grade II; 1 Kelvin Street: Grade II; and 30 and 35 Turner Street : Grade II;
+The following listed buildings are part of the setting of the site: 31-35 Thomas Street: 36 and 38 Back Turner Street: 40 and 42 Back Turner Street: 1 Kelvin Street: Grade II; and 30 and 35 Turner Street: all Grade II;

 42/46 Thomas Street were constructed as workshop/dwellings in the late 18C and were part of a pair of three storey, single fronted red brick houses.
-The principle reason given for the 2017 listing was the typology of the property and its historic, rather than architectural, significance.
+The principle reason given for the 2017 listing was the typology of the property and its historic, rather than architectural significance.

-Whilst the origins of the building group have been obscured by significant change to their elevations and plan form, they do retain some historic fabric and spatial elements of their late 18th Century Fabric.
+The origins of the building group have been obscured by significant change to their elevations and plan form, but they retain some historic fabric and spatial elements of their late 18th Century fabric.

-On Thomas Street there is a modern ground floor shopfront with wide, off centred upper storey windows.
+There is a modern ground floor shopfront on Thomas Street with wide, off centred upper storey windows.
 The buildings on Back Turner Street were once separate to those on Thomas Street and residential windows are evident.
 The ground floor has been altered and there is limited evidence of the historical use along Back Turner Street.
 Brickwork patching has occurred over time.
-Whilst 42-46 retain some original fabric and spatial elements, 41-45 Back Turner Street have been substantially altered internally both to open the former one-room deep dwellings into the former retail unit at 42-46 Thomas Street and laterally by alterations to create a single business unit, obscuring the plan form and removing the basement access.
+Whilst 42-46 retain some original fabric and spatial elements, 41-45 Back Turner Street is substantially altered internally to open the one-room deep dwellings into a retail unit at 42-46 Thomas Street and laterally to create a single business unit, which has obscured the plan form and removed the basement access.

 The elevations have been altered with windows removed and openings blocked with modern brick.
-The alterations to the internal layouts to suit occupier requirements, have been detrimental to the historic and architectural value of the building group.
-The properties have become interwoven to accommodate a single user and there is now little internally of significant historic interest.
+The alterations to the internal layouts have been detrimental to the historic and architectural value of the building group.
+The properties have become interwoven to accommodate a single user and little of significant historic interest remains internally.
 More recently, the retail use was extended from Thomas Street to Back Turner Street, removing any signs of the original courtyards or separation.
 The upper levels were used for storage and there are networks of small-interlinked rooms connected by staircases with level changes.
 The floors are at different levels with different forms of constructions.